 Guidance for passengers

-Keep a 2 metre distance from others during your journey, for example at taxi ranks.
+Keep your distance, for example at taxi ranks.
 If you need to be near other people you should:

 - Avoid physical contact.